HongVince/4TH-PROJECT-SQL-Video-Games/README.md

 ## About

 This project explores video game sales data to understand the market share for the different game publishers.
 Additionally, identifying the factors that make a game title successful will shed light onto the modern day gaming industry landscape.
 The two most influential factors in higher sales number are genre and developer.
-Like the retail industry, a brand's name has a big infulence on a consumer's mindset.
-The developer can be compared to the brand name in the gaming industry.
+Like the retail industry, a brand's name has a big infulence on consumer mindset.
+The name of a developer can be compared to brand name.

 ## Key Points Mentioned Above